Rick Rodgers’ Austrian Christmas Markets

 Sample Itinerary

-Day 1:
+Day 1: Vienna

 Upon arrival in beautiful Vienna, perhaps the ultimate European capital for savoring the holiday season, check into the centrally located Hotel Indigo Naschmarkt.
 Tonight we’ll enjoy a dinner at a nearby local favorite restaurant.

-Day 2:
+Day 2: Vienna

 Today is the day to soak up some of Vienna’s most iconic sights in its famed Inner City, with some of the best markets literally cheek-to-jowl.
-We begin at Stephansdom (St. Steven’s Cathedral), lovingly refurbished after WW2, and location of a lovely market.
+We begin at Stephansdom (St. Stephen’s Cathedral), lovingly refurbished after WW2, and location of a lovely market.
 You’ll see the golden “Plague Column” and be tempted by the area’s upscale shops.
 Am Hof square is home to its Weichnachtsmarkt (Christmas Eve Market), with lovely artisan goods and delicious snacks.
 Settle in for an Austrian lunch at Das Schwarzen Kameel, (The Black Camel) one of the city’s oldest restaurants.
-Then we’re off to the pocket-sized Altwiener Christkindllmarket (Old Vienna Christmas Market) in the Freyrung.
+Then we’re off to the pocket-sized Altwiener Christkindlmarkt (Old Vienna Christmas Market) in the Freyung.
 A sunset stroll brings us to the Rathaus (City Hall), perhaps the most stunning market, with festively lighted stalls surrounded by enormous Christmas trees, and kids of ages on the carousel and skating in its ice rink.

-Day 3:
+Day 3: Vienna

 Explore Vienna’s Kunsthistorisches Museum and the adjacent market in Maria-Theresia Platz.
 Enjoy lunch at one of the most beautiful cafes in the world, the Cupola in the museum’s heart.
 You next have free time for a few hours to explore the museum or its sister across the square, the Natural History Museum.
 We start the evening at Karlsplatz, home to one of the largest markets, capping with a performance of Vivaldi’s “Four Seasons” inside of Karlskirche (St. Charles’ Church), one of the most glorious baroque buildings in the world.

-Day 4:
+Day 4: Vienna

 After breakfast, we’ll visit the Leopold Museum in the center of Vienna’s MuseumsQuartier.
 During a private guided tour, we’ll see the most eminent Egon Schiele collection and major works by Gustav Klimt, including his beautiful square-shaped landscape paintings.
 After lunch we’ll visit some markets of Vienna’s “Outer” neighborhoods, like Spittleberg, named after the Vienna public Hospital which had fields and vineyards in this part of the city from 1525.
 The vineyards paid for patient care.
 During the siege of Vienna in 1683 the Spittelberg was of great strategic importance because of its elevated location, and the early Baroque buildings were razed.
 After 1695, the district was rebuilt in a grid-shaped plan .
 Today it is a lively, multicultural district, one of the city’s quaintest, with cosy restaurants, small shops and studios.

-Day 5:
+Day 5: Bad Ischl

-Day 7:
+Day 7: Salzburg

-Day 8:
+Day 8: Salzburg

 Today begins with a very special visit to the Silent Night Chapel which commemorates where the ultimate Christmas carol was created and first performed in December of 1818..
 The Silent Night museum is located on the site of the original St. Nicholas Church where it was first sung and tells the story of how Joseph Mohr and Franz Xaver Gruber created the famous carol.
 After visiting the market there, we'll enjoy lunch at the Hotel Sacher in the city center.
 Our lunch will lead inexorably to their famous dessert, Sachertorte.
 Rick will explain how it got its name (and the controversy surrounding it) and how it's made.
 Afterwards enjoy some free time to enjoy more of the town.

-Day 9:
+Day 9: Vienna

 Day 10: